-University Bookstore has two locations (Mill Creek and Seattle) that buy used books (not just textbooks) in all subjects for cash or credit (good anywhere in the store).
+University Bookstore has two locations in Bothell, Seattle, and Tacoma.
+They buy used textbooks as well as books in all subjects for cash or credit (good anywhere in the store).
 Books must be in good condition, without highlighting or writing in them.
 They also have a list of books they DON’T buy on their website, so check it over.

 Sell used books online for cash

 These websites have been in the used book buying business for many years.
 They buy your books and can also pay you online.

-Cash4Books.net is an online used book buying service located in Beaverton, Oregon.
+Cash4Books.net is a family-run, online used book buying service located in Beaverton, Oregon.
 They buy mostly college textbooks, but sometimes other books as well.
 Most of the books purchased were published within the last 3 years.
 Books must meet their condition guidelines.
 You must provide ISBN numbers and will be sent a pre-paid shipping label which you must print to use.
 Payment is made via check or PayPal.

 Sell Back Your Book buys books published after 1970, for which you can provide the ISBN and that meet their condition guidelines.
 You enter the ISBN of the books you wish to sell on their website, and then use the provided Free Pre-Paid Shipping Label to pack up your books and send them in.
 After the book are received and processed, the fastest way to get paid is via PayPal.